sunflower110/catvton-flux/README.md

 ---
 **Latest Achievement**

+(2025/1/26):
+- Released the training code for Flux inpainting full para fine-tuning.
+It requires 2xH100 80GB.

 (2025/1/16):
 - Released a new version of tryon model [CATVTON-FLUX-BETA](https://huggingface.co/xiaozaa/catvton-flux-beta).
 This model can handle all kinds of garments.
 - Released a training notes.
 This is a summary of what we found when doing the training.
 [Here](https://github.com/nftblackmagic/catvton-flux/blob/main/TrainingNotes.md)